DS4PS/cpp-525-sum-2021/schedule.md

 # Which of these three things should I spend
 # time on to improve my likelihood of admissions?

+# use standard deviations to represent
+# a meaningful intervention or change

 sd.lsat <- sd( dat$LSAT )
 sd.essay <- sd( dat$Essay )
 sd.gpa <- sd( dat$GPA )